 You can preview the Parallax component while you're working on it:

 - To enter the component editing mode, double-click the component on the stage.

 - Click the Preview tab at the top.

 - Scroll up and down to see how the visible layers behave in a sample mobile device layout.
 (Hidden layers won't display.)

 - You can't edit the component while previewing it.
-Click the Start or End tab, make your changes, then click the Preview tab again to see those changes.
+Click the Start, Middle, or End tab, make your changes, then click the Preview tab again to see those changes.